BevLoh/azure-docs/articles/search/search-what-is-an-index.md

 ## About `corsOptions`

 Index schemas include a section for setting `corsOptions`.
 Client-side JavaScript cannot call any APIs by default since the browser will prevent all cross-origin requests.
 To allow cross-origin queries to your index, enable CORS (Cross-Origin Resource Sharing) by setting the **corsOptions** attribute.
 For security reasons, only query APIs support CORS.
+With RBAC, APIs that require the Microsoft.Search/searchServices/indexes/documents/read permission are supported.

 The following options can be set for CORS: